-Equity Actions in the Plan

-While equity will need to be considered in implementing every strategy and action within this plan, there are particular actions for which equity considerations will be critical, such as:

-I-2.1.4 Develop a process for mitigation, adaptation and climate-equity impact assessments for all new policies and projects that meet threshold criteria, such as cost burden, vulnerability, or increase to net emissions.
-I-3.2.1 Create a report that identifies the differential impact of climate change on neighborhoods and communities.
-I-3.2.2 Develop and incorporate equity metrics in the evaluation of CAAP activities.
+Equity Actions in the Plan While equity will need to be considered in implementing every strategy and action within this Plan, there are particular actions for which equity considerations will be critical, such as: Implementation: I-2.1.4 Develop a process for requiring mitigation, adaptation and climate-equity impact assessments for all new policies and projects that meet threshold criteria, such as cost burden, vulnerability, or increase to net emissions.
+Implementation: I-3.2.1 Create a report that identifies the differential impact of climate change on neighborhoods and communities.
+Implementation: I-3.2.2 Develop and incorporate equity metrics in the evaluation of CAAP activities.
 This evaluation will be used as a criterion for the CAAP Action Group, Community Climate Commission, and budget team during review of program cost, viability and success.
-E-2.1.2 Ensure equitable implementation of grid resilience actions by partnering with vulnerable neighborhoods and non-governmental organizations to develop resilience hubs-community facilities that offer power and other services during times of need.
+Energy: E-2.1.2 Ensure equitable implementation of grid resilience actions by partnering with high risk neighborhoods and non-governmental organizations to develop resilience hubs-community facilities that offer power and other services during times of need.
 Establish criteria to screen and select locations for community microgrids to support grid and community resilience.
-H-1.1.2 Increase energy efficiency funding options for families (low-interest financing, on-bill financing, Pay as You Save, PACE, etc.).
-H-1.6.2 Develop affordable and efficient (temporary/transitional) housing options.
-T-1.5.4 Preserve and enhance affordable housing as well as infill development, especially near bus service.
-HS-1.1.6 Conduct a needs assessment of accessible community centers for extreme weather or other emergency situations.
+Housing Buildings and Development: H-1.1.2 Increase energy efficiency funding options for families (e.g., low-interest financing, on-bill financing, Pay as You Save, PACE, etc.).
+Housing Buildings and Development: H-1.6.2 Develop affordable and efficient (temporary/transitional) housing options.
+Transportation: T-1.5.4 Preserve and enhance affordable housing as well as infill development, especially near bus service.
+Health, Safety and Well-Being: HS-1.1.6 Conduct a needs assessment of accessible community centers for extreme weather or other emergency situations.
 Create a development improvement plan, if needed.
-HS-1.2.2 Increase availability to cooling mechanisms in low-income housing and rental units (e.g., air conditioning units, fans, window screens).
+Health, Safety and Well-Being: HS-1.2.2 Increase availability to cooling mechanisms in low-income housing and rental units (e.g., air conditioning units, fans, window screens).

-Climate Action Targets
+Climate Action Goals and Targets

 City staff and Task Force members worked closely with the Columbia community to set overarching goals for the CAAP.
 These goals set the foundational framework for the strategies and actions of the CAAP and allow Columbia to track progress on achieving its vision for climate action.
-The goals below include greenhouse gas reduction targets in line with global scientific, peer-reviewed studies on necessary emissions reductions.
-To set reduction targets, the Task Force assessed Columbia's forecasted greenhouse gas emissions, listened to public input, reviewed peer cities' targets, and reflected on the community's climate ambitions.
+The goals below include GHG reduction targets in line with global scientific, peer-reviewed studies on necessary emissions reductions.
+To set reduction targets, the Task Force assessed Columbia's forecasted GHG emissions, listened to public input, reviewed peer cities' targets, and reflected on the community's climate ambitions.

-Using the 2015 GHG inventory as a baseline year, the community and municipal reduction targets are:3
+Using the 2015 GHG inventory as a baseline year, the community and municipal reduction targets are:

-- Communitywide GHG emissions: 35% below the 2015 baseline by 2035, 80% by 2050 and 100% by 2060. - Municipal operations GHG emissions: 50% below the 2015 baseline by 2035 and 100% by 2050.
+Communitywide GHG Emissions: 35% by 2035 80% by 2050 100% by 2060

+Municipal Operations GHG Emissions:

+50% by 2035 100% by 2050

 This 80x50 communitywide target, an 80% reduction in GHG emissions by 2050, is broadly accepted by cities, states and nations and prepares the city for carbon neutrality by 2060.
-The 80x50 target aligns with the Paris Agreement and scientific understanding of the reductions necessary to avoid catastrophic risks of climate change.4
+The 80x50 target aligns with the Paris Agreement and scientific understanding of the reductions necessary to avoid catastrophic risks of climate change.

 To assess the feasibility of attaining these communitywide targets, the City commissioned the development of a wedge analysis.
 This forecasting analysis estimates potential GHG emission reductions associated with strategies and actions in the Plan.
-Wedge analysis findings, presented at the beginning of the "Sector-Specific Strategies and Actions" section, suggest that full implementation of the CAAP will be sufficient to meet the community's near- and long-term GHG emission reduction targets.
+Wedge analysis findings, presented at the beginning of the Sector-Specific Strategies and Actions section, suggest that full implementation of the CAAP will be sufficient to meet the community's near- and long-term GHG emission reduction targets.